-Detailed information for 2012
+Detailed information for 2017

 Every 5 years

-The purpose of the Aboriginal Peoples Survey (APS) is to provide data on the social and economic conditions of Aboriginal people in Canada.
-More specifically, its purpose is to identify the needs of Aboriginal people and focus on issues such as education, employment, health, language, income, housing and mobility.
+The purpose of the Aboriginal Peoples Survey (APS) is to provide data on the social and economic conditions of First Nations people living off reserve, Métis and Inuit, aged 15 and over, in Canada.

 The APS provides key statistics to inform policy and programming activities aimed at improving the well-being of Aboriginal Peoples.
-It is a valuable source of information for a variety of stakeholders including Aboriginal organizations, communities, service providers, researchers, governments and the general public.
+It is a valuable source of information for a variety of stakeholders including Aboriginal organizations, communities, service providers, researchers, governments, and the general public.

 - Aboriginal peoples